Medical Receptionists: Responsibilities, How to Become One, Salary, & More

 While medical receptionists can work in a variety of locations, their job descriptions are often very similar.

-Most medical receptionists—also called medical administrative assistants, medical secretaries, medical office assistants, and medical office specialists—handle administrative duties like answering phone calls, scheduling appointments, submitting insurance claims, and organizing supplies.
+Most medical receptionists—also called medical administrative assistants, medical secretaries, medical office assistants, medical office administrators, and medical office specialists—handle administrative duties like answering phone calls, scheduling appointments, submitting insurance claims, and organizing supplies.

 Responsibilities of medical receptionists include: